LighthouseCPT/lighthousecpt-web-scraping/README.md

-Given your updated directory structure, you may consider updating the README as follows:

 # Private College Web Scraping for Lighthouse CPT

 This private repository houses the code for a serverless web scraping system, developed specifically for gathering information about various colleges.
 This project is dedicated for use by the Lighthouse College Planning and Tracking (Lighthouse CPT) Team.